 Getting involved in professional organizations that are specific to your industry is a great way to build meaning relationships and a professional network.
 There are numerous professional organizations that are specific to women click here for a complete list. sheLEADS at Northeastern

 Websites and Blogs for Professional Women

 Social media is a great way to connect with women facing similar issues.
-Here is a list of over 30 blogs, written by women, for women adapted from Forbes article, The Best 100 Websites for Women, 2013.
+Here is a list of over 30 blogs, written by women, for women adapted from a Forbes article.